variantstudios/wisdomwaysacupuncture.com/_posts/2018-09-03-acupuncture-for-fertility-pcos-two-patient-examples--how-chinese-medicine-treated-it.md

 ## Two PCOS fertility cases, their symptoms, treatment, and final pregnancy

 (Keep in mind the explanation of this treatment process has been massively simplified for the sake of length as well as to keep it geared towards the general public with no Chinese medicine background.
-For anyone interested in looking at a PCOS case broken down by her Chinese medicine diagnosis, check out this [much more detailed blog post](/2018/03/15/clinical-success-stories-two-fertility-patients-far-end-of-extremes-in-severity-of-problem-duration-of-treatment/))
+For anyone interested in looking at a PCOS case broken down in much more detail according to all the complex factors we were working on, check out this [much more detailed blog post](/2018/03/15/clinical-success-stories-two-fertility-patients-far-end-of-extremes-in-severity-of-problem-duration-of-treatment/))

 ### Patient symptoms and signs